MapStory/mapstory-community/roadmap.md

 ### Exploring

+The purpose of Exploring in MapStory.org is to empower visitors to the site (whether they are registered users or not), to find and view StoryLayers and MapStories, and to learn about Storytellers who have created this content.
+A non-registered user will essentially have read-only powers over content.
+They can hit play and embed content on other site.
+The experience should be a bit like visiting YouTube and watching videos.
+As a space-time atlas, it is very important that visitors be able to Explore along the dimensions of time and space.
+They should be able to ask themselves "what time periods am I interested in seeing content about?" or "what geographic areas am I interested in seeing content about?"

+For a Registered User, exploring is about initiating action.
+A registered user goes to a StoryLayer, for example, with the intent of potentially improving it through editing, or using it for a mapstory they want to tell.
+A registered user goes to a MapStory with the intent of potentially using the layers used in that story to go off and make their own story.
+Registered users are also empowered to be curators or peer reviewers...adding ratings, flags and comments to content as they see it.
+The initial action of exploring is similar for registered and non-registered users...they want to find content that interests them.
+But their powers of action around content once they get to what they are looking for are different.

 **[Locate StoryLayers and MapStories in Space and Time](items/search.md)**

 **[Show StoryLayers and MapStories that are "related" to each other](items/related-content.md)**